Skip to main content

 What the NDIS funds

-- Personal care for people who need support at work because of their disability (for example, assistance with personal care or eating meals).
+- Personal care for people who need support at work due to their disability.
+For example, assistance with personal care or eating meals.

-- Aids and equipment related to a person's functional needs such as wheelchairs and hearing aids.
+- Aids and equipment related to a person’s functional needs, like wheelchairs and hearing aids.

-- Transition-to-work support the person with disability needs beyond what is reasonable for an employer to provide (such as training, relating to travelling to and from work, relationships with colleagues, communication and foundation employment skills).
+- Transition-to-work supports, where the person with disability needs beyond what is reasonable for an employer to provide, like training relating to travel to and from work, relationships with colleagues and communication and foundation employment skills.

-- Individual employment support for people who are unable or unlikely to meet Disability Employment Services (DES) eligibility
+- Individual employment support for people who are unable or unlikely to meet Disability Support Services (DES) eligibility.

 - Supports for a person with disability to take part in work where they are unlikely to be able to find or retain work in the open market, even with DES assistance.